Twisted Stomach. What All Dog Owners NEED to Know

 Even though it is an ‘accidental illness’, there are types of dogs more prone to it than others.

-It is far more common in bigger breeds, especially those with deep and narrow chests.
+It is far more common in large breeds, especially narrow and deep-chested dogs.
 These include Boxers, Basset Hounds and German Shepherds.
 There is an even greater chance of a twisted stomach with Gordon Setters, Irish Setters, St. Bernard’s and Greyhounds.

 It is more common between the ages of 4 and 7, with older dogs slightly more prone to it than younger ones.
 Males also have a far greater chance of falling foul than bitches.

 However any dog can suffer a twisted stomach!

 In fact, tragically it can be mostly down to way we treat our dogs that causes them to be exposed to a greater chance of getting a twisted stomach.

 What can CAUSE Bloat and how to Prevent Bloat in Dogs

 All of the following RAISE the likelihood your dog could get a twisted stomach.

 • Having one large meal a day – instead split the meal into 2 or 3 sessions

 • Eating too quickly – try to encourage your dog to eat slower (easier said than done)